 The University is located in Charlottesville near the foothills of the Blue Ridge Mountains.
-The relatively mild but seasonal weather contributes to the area's reputation as an exceptionally pleasant place to live.
 The region is unmatched in the richness of historic sites, museums, and landmarks, and is known for its fine restaurants and local wineries.
-The University sponsors an extensive year-round program of events, including concerts, plays, and social and athletic activities.
-Charlottesville is 110 miles from Washington, D.C.; 70 miles from the state capital, Richmond; a 20-minute drive from the George Washington National Forest, and a few hours from the Chesapeake Bay, Atlantic Ocean, and Virginia's beaches.
+Charlottesville is 110 miles from Washington, D.C, 70 miles from the state capital, Richmond, and a 20-minute drive from Shenandoah National Park.